onlabsorg/stilo/test/test-repository/.stilo/README.md

 - `options`: an object containing command options
 - `...args`: an array of command positional parameters

-The command functions will be called by the *stilo run* CLI command or by the *stilo.run* NodeJS API method.
+The command functions will be called by the *stilo run* CLI command.

 ##### Implementation
 This implementation of the *commands* objectm, contains all the command